-An informal discussion around the notion of recovery from mental distress and an opportunity to share experiences and personal recovery journeys.
+An informal gathering around the experience of recovery from mental distress and an opportunity to share stories and personal recovery journeys.
+The discussion will be punctuated by live music, performance, and spoken-word poetry.
 Facilitated by Mary Robson.

-This event will be preceded by a guided tour of the exhibition and a networking event for voice-hearers, their families and carers.
-It will be followed by a screening of Healing Voices at Durham’s Empty Shop.
+This event will be preceded by a guided tour of the exhibition (3:30 – 4:30).
+It will be followed by a screening of Healing Voices at Durham’s Empty Shop at 8pm.

 This event is part of the linked programme of events around Hearing Voices: suffering, inspiration and the everyday, a major exhibition on voice-hearing produced by Hearing the Voice and Palace Green Library.

 About Hearing Voices: suffering, inspiration and the everyday

 Hearing a voice in the absence of any speaker is one of the most unusual, complex, and mysterious aspects of human experience.
 Typically regarded, as a symptom of severe mental disorders such as schizophrenia, voice-hearing is increasingly recognized as an important part of many people’s lives and experience, as well as a phenomenon that has had profound significance, not only for individuals, but across communities, cultures, and history.

 From the revelatory and inspirational voices of medieval mystics to those of imaginary friends in childhood, and from the inner voices of writers as they craft their characters to the stories of people from the international Hearing Voices Movement, this exhibition will explore the complexity and diversity of the experience and interpretation of voice-hearing.